 Poly Styrene, in many ways, has fallen into a certain degree of obscurity since her band X-Ray Spex split in 1979.
 Prominent figures within the New Wave punk scene in the UK during the late 1970s , X-Ray Spex produced some of the greatest, most profound, lyrics of that era.
-Despite this, the music press only seems to remember the Sex Pistols – the punk equivalent of a manufactured boy band – and the likes of X-Ray Spex are largely forgotten.
-Or so it was thought.
-Clearly many people still remember the force of nature that was Poly Styrene, or Marianne Joan Elliot-Said: a documentary film, I am a Cliché, telling her story was recently crowdfunded.
-It later received official funding from Sky and aired on Sky Arts.
+Despite this, the music press only seems to remember the Sex Pistols – the punk equivalent of a manufactured boy band – and the likes of Poly Styrene and X-Ray Spex are largely forgotten, or so it was thought.
+Clearly many people still remember the force of nature that was Poly Styrene (or Marianne Joan Elliot-Said, to use her birth name) as a documentary film, called I am a Cliché, telling her story was recently crowdfunded (before receiving funding from Sky) and aired on Sky Arts.

 The influence of Poly Styrene and X-Ray Spex cannot be overstated, and this is shown within the documentary if only through the people who speak within it.
-Kathleen Hanna, of Bikini Kill, Le Tigre, and The Julie Ruin.
-Pauline Black, of The Selecter.
-Thurston Moore, of Sonic Youth.
-Rhoda Dakar, of The Bodysnatchers, and The Special AKA.
-They all testify to how influential the work of Poly Styrene was to them, and to the greater music scene.
-Without her influence over Kathleen Hanna, it is entirely possible that the Riot Grrrl movement would never have happened.
+Kathleen Hanna (Bikini Kill/Le Tigre/The Julie Ruin), Pauline Black (The Selecter), Thurston Moore (Sonic Youth), Rhoda Dakar (The Bodysnatchers, The Special AKA) all testify to how influential the work of Poly Styrene was to them and the greater music scene – without her influence over Kathleen Hanna it is entirely possible that the Riot Grrrl movement would never have happened.
 The film also features contributions from iconic figures of the period, including Vivienne Westwood and Don Letts, interspersed between the monologue of Celeste Bell and Poly’s personal diary entries.

-Thankfully, the documentary is not confined only to Styrene’s time with X-Ray Spex, though that section of her life is undoubtedly fascinating.
-It also deals with her childhood as one of the first waves of mixed raced children in the UK and how it caused Marianne to feel like an outcast.
+Thankfully, the documentary is not confined only to Styrene’s time with X-Ray Spex – though that section of her life is undoubtedly fascinating – it also deals with her childhood as one of the first waves of mixed raced children in the UK and how outcasted that caused Marianne to feel.
 The prevalent racist attitudes in the UK during 1960s and 70s with regard to the rise of the National Front and Enoch Powell’s infamous ‘Rivers of Blood’ hate speech are not often covered from a biracial perspective, however this documentary deals with the topic in a very informative way.
 It is an important story to be told in terms of the social history of the UK and is far too often glossed over.

-Her struggles with her own mental health, her unsuccessful (or rather, unappreciated) solo career, her dedication to the Hare Krishna movement, and her glorious early 00s comeback are all detailed within the film.
-Aside from being a story about a pioneering and gifted poet and lyricist, it is simply a very interesting and important story.
-The fact it is finally being told and Poly Styrene is finally receiving the credit she is due is a cause for joy.
+Her struggles with her own mental health, her unsuccessful (or rather: unappreciated) solo career, her dedication to the Hare Krishna movement, and her glorious early 00s comeback are all detailed within the film.
+Aside from being a story about a pioneering and gifted poet and lyricist, it is simply a very interesting and important story; the fact it is finally being told and Poly Styrene is finally receiving the credit she is due is a cause for rejoice.
 I am a Cliché is one of the most interesting and well put together music documentaries in recent time.
 If you are a fan of the band, feminism, music history or social history in general you will likely enjoy this film.
-As stated by Pauline Black within the film, “The world is playing catch up with Poly Styrene, not the other way around.”
+As stated by Pauline Black in the film “The world is playing catch up with Poly Styrene, not the other way around”.